uark-photon-team-01/photon/README.md

 **Confirm an end-to-end IP change**

-In the game, change the Network IP to 127.0.0.2, then click Set Network IP.
-Now Add a player for the red team.
+In the game, change the Broadcast IP to 127.0.0.2, then click Set Broadcast IP.
+Now add a player for the red team.

 Terminal A should show: IP change line & a broadcast line now using 127.0.0.2:7500

 Now you know that the network code works properly.

+## Hardware / Traffic Generator Testing

+- UDP broadcast/client traffic goes out on port `7500`.
+- The listener accepts packets from any IP address on port `7501` by binding to `0.0.0.0`.
+- The Broadcast IP field in the UI changes only the client/broadcast destination.
+It does not change the listener address.
+- The instructor traffic generator waits for `202` before sending gameplay traffic and stops after your program sends `221`.
+- Use the provided database as-is.
+Do not alter the schema or recreate the table.

 ## Network / Gameplay Test Checklist

 ### Before You Start
 Use this exact setup so all of the tests make sense.

-**Network IP**
+**Broadcast IP**
-- Set the Network IP to `127.0.0.1` before running the main UDP gameplay tests.
+- Set the Broadcast IP to `127.0.0.1` before running the main UDP gameplay tests.

 **Roster Setup**
 Add these players before pressing F5: